-Welcome to the project archive of New York based visual artist Sara Jordeno.
+Welcome to the project archive of visual artist and documentary filmmaker Sara Jordeno.
 Here I collect and share some of my research based projects.
 Registered users can also see full length film/videos and work-in-progress (contact me at jordeno-at-gmail.com for access).

-Summer 2013!
-I’m working on Gesture, a documentary about the Kiki Scene.
-Gesture is a cinematic journey into the NYC Kiki Scene, a ‘society within a society’ created and governed by LGBTQ youth of color, where femininity and flamboyance are celebrated and family and community leadership re-imagined.
-With unprecedented access, “Gesture” takes the viewer to the community centers of NYC housing projects, to the streets of Harlem and to the Christopher Street Pier, where Kiki parents and leaders in their early 20’s meet to discuss how to help “the children” overcome the adversities that this young demographic (primarily African American and Latino LGBTQ individuals between 14-25) faces.
+Summarizing 2013!
+I’m working on Gesture, a documentary about the NYC Kiki Scene, a ‘society within a society’ created and governed by LGBTQ youth of color, where femininity and flamboyance are celebrated and family and community leadership re-imagined.
+With unprecedented access, Gesture takes the viewer to the community centers of NYC housing projects, to the streets of Harlem and to the Christopher Street Pier, where Kiki parents and leaders in their early 20’s meet to discuss how to help “the children” overcome the adversities that this young demographic (primarily African American and Latino LGBTQ individuals between 14-25) faces.

 Gesture is a unique collaboration between an outsider (visual artist and documentary filmmaker Sara Jordeno) and an insider (Kiki house founder and community health specialist Twiggy Pucci Garcon) and the first film ever made about the young activist Kiki scene.
-The project is produced by Annika Rogell & Tobias Janson for Story AB (“The Black Power Mixtapes 1967 – 1975”, “At Night I Fly”) with support from the Swedish Film Institute and Film i Västerbotten.
-Our collaborators include Naiti Gamez (DoP) and Lucas Millard (2nd Unit) and the photographer Marcus Olsson.
+The project is produced by Annika Rogell & Tobias Janson for Story AB (“The Black Power Mixtapes 1967 – 1975”, “At Night I Fly”) with support from the Swedish Film Institute, Swedish Television, Film i Västerbotten and the Art Matters Foundation, among others.
+Our collaborators include Naiti Gamez (DoP), Lucas Millard (2nd Unit) and the photographer Marcus Olsson.
 The soundtrack for Gesture is to be composed by internationally renowned ballroom DJ MikeQ.